laderast/hugo_website/content/post/2020-09-15-getting-learnr-tutorials-to-run-on-mybinder-org.md

 ### Note: Using `holepunch`

-I believe you can also use `holepunch` to make setup a little easier. https://github.com/karthik/holepunch I haven't tried it yet.
+I believe you can also use `holepunch` to make setup a little easier. https://github.com/karthik/holepunch

+I haven't tried it yet, but will update this when I do.

 ## Build the Docker Image for your tutorial